reactjs/react.dev/content/docs/portals.md

   }

   handleClick() {
-    // This will fire when the button in Child is clicked,
+    // This will fire when the button (practically anywhere) in Child is clicked,
     // updating Parent's state, even though button
     // is not direct descendant in the DOM. this.setState(state => ({